-Whether serving a hot meal, clearing a home-site after a wildfire or clearing mud out of a home after a flood, California Southern Baptist Disaster Relief Ministries (CSBDRM) meets those needs with loving care and in a timely manner.
-CSBDRM has more than 3,000 trained volunteers and a fleet of equipment ready for deployment at any moment.
+Whether serving a hot meal from our mass feeding unit, clearing a home-site with our cleanup & recovery – after a wildfire or clearing mud from a home after a flood – and most importantly, providing spiritual care and emotional support to disaster survivors, California Southern Baptist Disaster Relief Ministries (CSBDRM) meets those needs with loving care and in a timely manner.
+CSBDRM has more than 1,500 active, trained volunteers and a fleet of equipment ready for deployment at any moment.

-CSBDRM efforts are administered through the CSBC Missions Discipleship Group.
-At the time of a disaster, CSBDRM coordinates the deployment of volunteers and support equipment to assist hurting individuals and churches by providing ministries applicable to the situation.
-CSBC personnel listed on this page are eager to help answer questions.
+CSBDRM efforts are administered through the CSBC Evangelism & Missions Initiatives Team.
+At the time of a disaster, CSBDRM coordinates the deployment of volunteers and support equipment to personnel listed on this page are ready to answer your questions.